At The Barnet Group, we are committed to protecting and respecting your privacy.

 - Training and development information: data relating to training and development needs or training received or assessments completed.

 - Monitoring information (to the extent authorised by applicable laws): closed circuit television footage, system and building log-in and access records, photo on access card, download and print records, call or meeting recordings, and information captured by IT security programmes and filters.

-- Employee claims, complaints, and disclosures information: subject matter of employment or contract based litigation and complaints, pre-claim conciliation, communications, settlement discussions, claim proceeding records, employee involvement in incident reporting and disclosures.
+- Staff claims, complaints, and disclosures information: subject matter of employment or contract based litigation and complaints, pre-claim conciliation, communications, settlement discussions, claim proceeding records, staff involvement in incident reporting and disclosures.